pabma/MuSe-FuTa/README.md

 The ensembled image will be cretaed partly using the 'mode' between the different segmented model images for each voxel, plus some specifically picked up choices to assure the presence of certain structures, like the valves, which show up only in one segmentator model.

-STEP 3) In order to generate the npz files, which will be used to simulate the ultrasound image.
+STEP 3) In order to generate the npz files, which will be used to add a map of properties and simulate the ultrasound image.

    - Download 'runnpz.sh', 'NPZ_gen_mix_XCAT.py', 'class_map_mix.py', 'npzgen_def.py' and 'Thermal_dielectric_acoustic_MR properties_database_V4.2(Excel)_Tv1_sorted.xls' into [a_name]
    - run 'sh runnpz.sh' (Linux OS).
 You have the option to run it from the original mixed file, using --noXCAT.
 If you do not use this option, the software will automatically generate a file in mix with the XCAT labels, and generate a npz file with it. **NOTE: RIGHT NOW, YOU CANNOT USE THE XCAT LABELS IF YOU WANT THE VALVES TO MOVE.